tsgates/arch-wiki-markdown/wiki/IRiver_iFP_Audio_Players.md

 > Notes

-Do not delete the default folders in the / directory of your iRiver—it may cause issues!
+Do not delete the default folders in the / directory of your iRiver — it may cause issues!

 Midnight Commander, by default, preserves file permissions when copying files.
 Because these file permissions cannot be written to your iRiver, an error message will be displayed after each file copy.
-To prevent these messages from appearing, uncheck the "preserve attributes" checkbox on Midnight Commander's copy dialog.
+To prevent these messages from appearing, uncheck the "preserve attributes" check box on Midnight Commander's copy dialog.

-If you frequently copy directories to your iRiver rather than individual tracks, then select the directory to copy & check the "Dive into subdir if exists" checkbox.
+If you frequently copy directories to your iRiver rather than individual tracks, then select the directory to copy and check the "Dive into subdir if exists" checkbox.

 The ifpline commands can easily be incorporated into your own shell scripts to make the management of your iRiver even easier!
 Run ifpline